 The idea that your children can have freedom of thought and autonomy in learning without being autonomous and free in life is deluded.
 The idea that learning is separate from the rest of life makes sense if you see education as being school, but it makes no sense at all otherwise.
 Are we about school, or are we about education otherwise?
 [This workshop was at an Education Otherwise gathering.]

 How does it make sense to have freedom of thought and autonomy in learning but not otherwise?
-How can someone own their thoughts and learning but the rest of their life?
+How can someone own their thoughts and learning but not the rest of their life?
 By what right do parents coerce their children?
 It’s the child’s life, not the parent’s.

 In How Children Fail, John Holt made a very important point about parental coercion of children, that I think may be worth quoting here: